 After all, this is the reason Leah Hadley founded Great Lakes Divorce Financial Solutions in the first place.
 Helping couples overcome this challenge is why we do what we do.

-Whether you've never had to manage money before, or you're a master at investing, we are here to support you as your financial expert before, during, and after your divorce.
+Whether you've never had to manage money before or you're a master at investing, we are here to support you as your financial expert before, during, and after your divorce.

 What our clients love most about working with us is that we're able to help them avoid costly financial mistakes and achieve the financial stability they need to plan for the future.

 We are here to help you with that, too.
-Learn more about our guidance no matter where you are in the divorce process.
+Learn more about how we support clients regardless of where you are in the divorce process.